SiloGit/OpSec-In-OSINT/README.md

 # OSINTinOpsec
-OpSec in OSINT - An evolving guide on how to stay safe and private during open source intelligence investigations
+OpSec in OSINT - An evolving guide on how to stay safe and private during open source intelligence investigations, like how to run different distros in a Virtual Machines securely, what to avoid, browser settings to prevent DNS / IPv6 / WebRTC leaks, IPTables configurations, i2p / TOR introductions and what to avoid there, and more.